mohsenfathipour/mohsenfathipour/README.md

 #### 👨🏻‍💻 About Me :
 <b>Web Developer, Project Manager and Technology Teacher</b>

-<p>Attentive and goal-driven IT professional with over 8 years of experience in full-stack development and project management across diverse industries.
-Developing sophisticated and high-traffic websites utilizing PHP, MySQL, NoSQL databases, Elasticsearch, and other cutting-edge technologies.
-With team leadership and project management skills.
-I constantly monitor and optimize the software development process while balancing business needs with budget limits and time planning.</p>
+<p>I am an attentive and goal-driven software engineer with over 10 years of experience in full-stack development and project management across diverse industries.
+Developing sophisticated and high-traffic websites and web applications utilizing cutting-edge technologies.</p>
+<p>With team leadership and project management skills, I constantly monitor and optimize the software development process while balancing business needs with budget limits and time planning.</p>

 <hr>

 #### 🤝 Connect with Me :

 <p>
-You can shoot me an email at <a href="mailto:info@mohsenfathipour.com">info@mohsenfathipour.com</a> .
+You can shoot me an email at <a href="mailto:info@mohsenfathipour.com">info@mohsenfathipour.com</a>.
 I'll try to respond as soon as I can.
 </p>

 <hr>